MarianaGlezU/APCAPS-project/README.md

 | `sleep_cat`                    |Hours a day they slept on average, <6, 6-8 or >8 hours
 | `intake_category` |Average consumption, portion frequency, and frequency of consumption per every fruit (16) and vegetable (24) in the FFQ.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for more details.

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

+Steps to Contribute:
+* Fork the repository.
+* Clone your fork to your local machine.
+* Create a new branch for your feature or bug fix.
+* Make your changes and commit them with descriptive messages.
+* Push your changes to your fork.
+* Open a pull request on the main repository.